cybrrgrl/Portfolio/README.md

+# MY PERSONAL PORTFOLIO!

 Here you can view my story, future and what I do.
+This page not only shows my passion for software development, but it also shows who I am, what my interests are and even some of my favorite colors!

-This is my personal portfolio!
-Hope you like it! :)
+Hope you like it:)